 Nonteratogenic Effects: (See WARNINGS.)

 Clinical studies of oral minocycline did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
-In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.
-(See WARNINGS, DOSAGE AND ADMINISTRATION.)
+In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy (see WARNINGS and DOSAGE AND ADMINISTRATION).

-Skin: Alopecia, erythema nodosum, hyperpigmentation of nails, pruritus, toxic epidermal necrolysis, and vasculitis.
-Maculopapular and erythematous rashes.
+Skin: Alopecia, erythema nodosum, hyperpigmentation of nails, pruritus, toxic epidermal necrolysis, vasculitis, maculopapular rash and erythematous rash.
 Exfoliative dermatitis has been reported.
 Fixed drug eruptions have been reported.
 Lesions occurring on the glans penis have caused balanitis.
 Erythema multiforme and Stevens-Johnson syndrome have been reported.
-Photosensitivity is discussed above.
-(See WARNINGS.)
+Photosensitivity is discussed above (see WARNINGS-Photosensitivity).
 Pigmentation of the skin and mucous membranes has been reported.

 Respiratory: Cough, dyspnea, bronchospasm, exacerbation of asthma, and pneumonitis.

 Renal toxicity: Interstitial nephritis.
 Elevations in BUN have been reported and are apparently dose related (see WARNINGS).
 Reversible acute renal failure has been reported.

 Musculoskeletal: Arthralgia, arthritis, bone discoloration, myalgia, joint stiffness, and joint swelling.